rinkydinkyproject/moosefssinglesys/README.md

 The MAIN difference here is that with Moosefs one can't simply pull a drive and access all the data on another machine unless the metadata is accessible
 Union FS setups one can easily do that.
 So this is an important distinction one has to take note of.

-For those using existing data, prepare a mountpoint
+For those using existing data on drives (usually not recommended to do), prepare a seperate folder in each drive/chunkserver mfs or moosefs or whatever you choose, that will be where your data goes.
+Alternately one can also can migrate the data off the first chunkserver intended drive, then configure it as a chunkserver and move the data back to the mfs

 I setup on Arch via AUR so it was just a matter of installing only moosefs which includes everything needed,